ctubio/Krypto-trading-bot/README.md

 </details>

 <details><summary><b>K-+portfolios</b> <sup>(web UI + CLI)</sup></summary>
-to show all balances and orders from one exchange, with buttons to cancel orders and links to go to markets:<br />
+to show all balances and orders from one exchange, with buttons to edit or cancel orders and links to go to markets:<br />

 ![+portfolios UI Preview](https://github.com/user-attachments/assets/3dd3488a-a466-4817-89f7-a6d581ddac9e)
 </details>